-By adding -D QE\BIN=your\QE\binary\path in the CMake command line when building your QMCPACK, tests named with the "qe-" prefix will be included in the test set of your build.
+By adding -D QE_BIN=your_QE_binary_path in the CMake command line when building your QMCPACK, tests named with the "qe-" prefix will be included in the test set of your build.
+If CMake finds pw2qmcpack.x and pw.x in the same location on the PATH, these tests will also be activated.
 You can test the whole pw > pw2qmcpack > qmcpack workflow by